List of works by Ramin Djawadi

-This is the list of works by Ramin Djawadi, an Iranian-German composer and music producer.
+This is the list of works of the Iranian-German composer and music producer.

 Djawadi has composed and produced over one hundred soundtracks and film scores for both film and TV.
 He is best known for the score of HBO's series, Game of Thrones, along with other shows like Prison Break, Person of Interest, Westworld, Fallout.

-He is also known for movie scores like Pacific Rim, Iron Man, and Warcraft, Eternals,The Great Wall.
+He is also known for movie scores like Pacific Rim, Iron Man, and Warcraft, Eternals, The Great Wall.

 Djawadi won two Emmy Awards in the category Outstanding Music Composition for a Series for his work on the soundtracks of season 7 and season 8 of Game of Thrones in 2018 and 2019.
+He won an Annie Award for Best Music - TV/Media at the 53rd Annie Awards alongside Shane Eli and Jonny Pakfar in 2026.
 He was also nominated for Grammy Awards in 2009, 2018, and 2020.
+He was honored with BMI Icon Award at the 40th BMI Film, TV and Visual Media Awards in 2024.

 Songs Written for Visual Media

 Djawadi wrote "The Rains of Castamere" which was performed by The National, Sigor Ros and Serj Tankian over the course of eight seasons of Game of Thrones.
 For the third season of Game of Thrones, Djawadi wrote the song "The Bear and the Maiden Fair" sung by The Hold Steady in the episode of the same name.

 He worked alongside Ellie Goulding for her song "Hollow Crown" in the album For the Throne: Music Inspired by the HBO Series Game of Thrones.